hire12/hire12/README.md

 ---

 ### 🛠️ About Me:
-- 🔭 I’m currently working on **my startup project**
+- 🔭 Currently working on **my startup project** and enhancing my skills in **Full Stack Development**.
-- 🌱 I’m learning **AI and Full Stack Development**
+- 🌱 Open to **full-time, frontend, backend, and full-stack development roles**.
-- 👯 Looking to collaborate on **AI and Web Development Projects**
+- 👯 Passionate about **building scalable web applications** and solving complex problems.
-- 🤝 Looking for clients as a **Developer**
+- 🤝 Seeking **collaborative opportunities** to contribute to innovative web projects.
-- ⚡ Fun fact: I love solving complex problems and building innovative solutions!
+- ⚡ Fun fact: I enjoy building solutions that make a real impact!

 ---